Youth Development Director

 • Minimum of 5 years of experience in education, youth development, coaching, outdoor education, or learning and development (L&D)

-• Demonstrated history of managing a team of at least 5 adults, including responsibility for hiring and performance-based termination decisions
+• Demonstrated history of managing a team of at least 5 adults, including responsibility for hiring and performance-based terminations

-• Hands-on experience working with youth ages 5-18 in educational or developmental contexts
+• Hands-on experience working with young people ages 5-18 in educational or developmental contexts

-• Experience building, launching, or substantially scaling a program, team, school, or outdoor initiative from inception, with a concrete and measurable outcome
+• Experience building, launching, or scaling a program, team, school, or outdoor initiative from inception, with quantifiable outcomes

-• Documented use of data and performance metrics to establish objectives and inform decision-making, beyond simple reporting
+• Documented ability to use data and metrics to inform strategy and drive action, beyond passive reporting

 • Legal authorization to work in the United States